alleyinteractive/cache-collector/README.md

 Activate the plugin in WordPress and use the below methods to interface with the cache collector.

+### Registering Keys

+**One important note when registering cache keys:** registering a key should only be done when the cache/transient is stored.
+When the key is stored the system will set an expiration date for the key to be eventually purged from the collection if unused.
+To prevent continually updating the keys in the collection (and degradation site performance), the key should only be registered when the cache/transient is stored.
+Cache Collector will eventually remove the key from the collection when it expires.

+TL;DR: Register the key only when the cache/transient is stored.
+Don't register it on every page load.

 ### Register a Key in a Cache Collection